<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 3. Avoid Conflicts of Interest

-1. Make sure that your current investment advisor does not solicit your employees for other services.
+• Make sure that your current fiduciary advisor does not solicit your employees for other services.

-Being a retirement plan sponsor comes with a great deal of responsibility, so when you place many of the decisions and due diligence in the hands of your investment advisor, it’s important that you regularly evaluate them to ensure they are acting in the best interest of you and your plan participants.
+Being a retirement plan sponsor comes with a great deal of responsibility.
+When you place many of the decisions and due diligence in the hands of your advisor, it’s important that you regularly evaluate them to ensure they are acting in the best interest of you and your plan participants.

 Have you evaluated your retirement plan advisor lately?
 Download our Due Diligence Assessment to give you the tools you need to evaluate your advisor.